omar0ali/spaceinvaders-game-cli/README.md

     - [X] With upgrade choice /  stat selection.
 Player can choose to upgrade either (gun power, speed or capacity).
 - [X] The game runs without a `config` file.
 If the file dose not exist, the default configuration will be used.
 - [X] Adding variety designs of alien ships attacking.
 Using json file to load all alien ships designs.
+- [ ] Will add variety of spaceship selection before starting the game.
+Currently added just five.
+    - Before the game starts, the player will be able to select a ship.

 ### Controls